yauh/ansible-role-msmtp/README.md

 Examples
 ========

-Set up complete CI environment on all CI hosts
+Set up mailing functionality on all servers

 	- hosts: all
 	  sudo: True